SAP-samples/teched2025-XP260/README.md

 - ✅ **5.
 Verification:** A simple procedure to confirm that the patch has successfully mitigated the vulnerability and the exploit no longer works.
 - 📌 **6.
 Summary:** A practical recap that consolidates the exercise outcomes with actionable takeaways.

+💡In step 4, you will replace the vulnerable version of the code with a corrected version.
+In most cases you will have to open the corrected file and copy the full content into the development environment.
+If you only copy the code snippet explaining the fixes, your application won't work.

 This structure is designed to help you understand a vulnerability from an attacker's perspective and a defender's, see how it can impact a CAP application, and learn actionable steps to mitigate it with SAP BTP best practices.

 - [Getting Started](exercises/ex0#getting-started)